Turbulent Reacceleration of Streaming Cosmic Rays: Suppression of Streaming Energy Loss

 \section{Suppression of Streaming Energy Loss}

-We additionally quantify how magnetic field strength affects the streaming energy loss rate, or interchangeably the heating rate due to CR streaming.
-Figure \ref{fig:heat_suppression} shows the collisionless energy loss time, calculated as $t_{\rm CR, heating} = P_{\rm CR} / |v_{A} \cdot \nabla P_{\rm CR}|$ for simulations with varying plasma $\beta$.
-It also shows the naive expectation that, if the CR scale height is approximately the outer eddy scale $L_{0}$, the relative heating time should be $L_{0}/v_{A}$, so that heating times decrease monotonically for stronger B-fields.
+We additionally quantify how magnetic field strength affects the streaming energy loss rate.
+This can be thought of interchangeably as the gas heating rate due to CR streaming, if the gas equation of state is adiabatic, but here no heating occurs because the gas is isothermal.
+Figure \ref{fig:heat_suppression} shows the collisionless energy loss time, calculated as $t_{\rm CR, loss} = P_{\rm CR} / |v_{A} \cdot \nabla P_{\rm CR}|$ for simulations with varying plasma $\beta$.
+It also shows the naive expectation that, if the CR scale height is approximately the outer eddy scale $L_{0}$, the relative loss time should be $L_{0}/v_{A}$, so that loss times decrease monotonically for stronger B-fields.
 In fact, that is far from the case.
-At low $\beta$, the heating time is orders of magnitude longer, rising with increasing resolution at low $\beta$ but seemingly converged with resolution for $\beta > 10$.
-The heating time reaches a peak near $\beta \sim 10$, which corresponds to an Alfv\'{e}n Mach number $M_{A} = v/v_{A} \sim 1$.
+At low $\beta$, the loss time is orders of magnitude longer, rising with increasing resolution at low $\beta$ but seemingly converged with resolution for $\beta > 10$.
+The loss time reaches a minimum near $\beta \sim 10$, which corresponds to an Alfv\'{e}n Mach number $M_{A} = v/v_{A} \sim 1$.
 Note also that streaming energy loss time is \emph{not} inversely correlated with the reacceleration time, as it would be if streaming energy loss were the main factor stunting reacceleration.
 Instead, slow reacceleration in the low-$\beta$ regime is also accompanied by slow energy loss, pointing to the modified phase-shifted CR force as the dominant correction to reacceleration rates (Equations \ref{eqn:phaseshift_stream} - \ref{eqn:streamGrowthMod_largeDiff}).